 ARTICLE 3

-The entry, stay and employment of nationals of the Republic of Bulgaria and of Georgia on the territory of the other Party within this Agreement shall be regulated by the national legislation of the Receiving Party.
+The entry, stay and employment of the citizens of the Republic of Bulgaria and Georgia in the territory of the other Party under this Agreement shall be regulated by the national legislation of the receiving Party.

 Hired workers can be accompanied by members of their families according to the national legislation of the Receiving Party.